 Highly sought after throughout the year, the Balearic Islands offer a multitude of golden, sandy beaches, stunning views and vacations to be remembered for years to come.
 Cruising through the islands on your chosen charter yacht you can get up close and personal to some of the best sights in the area from the privacy of your own luxury yacht.
 Starting off from Palma, this 7-day itinerary covers every aspect of Spanish life and ensures that you experience the very best of the culture.

 A flavour of Spain's past and natural beauty

-Your luxury charter yacht tour of the Balearics begins on the uninhabited islet of Isla de Cabrera.
-Located off the southern coast of Majorca, this island offers a flavour of Spain's past as well as an impressive introduction to the natural beauty surrounding the Balearic Islands.
+After departing Palma de Mallorca, Your luxury charter yacht tour of the Balearics begins on the uninhabited islet of Isla de Cabrera.
+Located off the southern coast of Mallorca, this island offers a flavor of Spain's past as well as an impressive introduction to the natural beauty surrounding the Balearic Islands.

 - Day 2

 After the gentle introduction to the Spanish way of life in the past, Ibiza brings you back to the modern day and its world famous party scene.
 As the third largest island in the Balearics, this destination has everything you could possibly need for an exciting holiday, or a memorable stop on a luxury charter yacht.